WolframResearch/WAS-Kubernetes/Documentation/API/EndpointManager.md

 Use this to get information about a specific endpoint.
 The API takes an endpointPath as a path variable and returns an EndpointInfo object in JSON format.
 * Parameter
-	* endpointPath (String) : This path uniquely identify an endpoint
+	* endpointPath (String) : This path uniquely identify an endpoint.

 * Request